oussa/simple-website-crawler/README.md

 Runs the webapp and the server in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.<br>
-Open [http://localhost:8080](http://localhost:8080) to open the API and trying sending some requests manually.
+Open [http://localhost:8080](http://localhost:8080) to open the API and try sending some requests manually.

 ### `npm test`